George Plater: Personal life

 Plater was an active Protestant who served twenty-eight years as a vestryman of St. Andrew's Episcopal Church (which he helped to found and build).

 He was first married to Hannah Lee and their only child was Charlotte (born circa 9/1763; died young).
-He later married Elizabeth Ann Rousby, and they had six children: Rebecca, George, John, Thomas, Edward, and Ann.
+He later married Elizabeth Rousby, and they had six children: Rebecca, George, John, Thomas, Edward, and Ann.
 Rebecca Plater (born 3/8/1765) married General Uriah Forrest, a statesman and military leader.
 She was the grandmother of Alice Green, wife of Prince Don Ángel de Iturbide y Huarte of the Imperial House of Mexico, who were in turn the parents of Prince Don Agustín de Iturbide y Green, who was adopted by Mexico’s Habsburg Emperor Maximilian I of Mexico and his consort Carlota of Mexico.
 George Plater IV (born 9/21/1766 in St. Mary's Co, Maryland, died 4/10/1802 at Sotterley) married Cecelia Brown Bond (on 3/22/1798), and later married Elizabeth Somerville.
 John Rousby Plater (born 10/15/1767 at Annapolis, Anne Arundel, Maryland) married Elizabeth Tuttle and was a lawyer and judge.
 Thomas Plater (born 5/5/1769 at Annapolis, Anne Arundel, Maryland) married Ann Lingan and later married Evelina Hite Buchanan.
 He was a lawyer and would go on to represent Maryland in the United States House of Representatives.
 Ann Plater (born 9/23/1770 at Sotterley, St. Marys Co, Maryland) married Philip Barton Key.
 Their daughter Elizabeth Rousby Key was the wife of Louisiana's fifth governor, Henry Johnson and a first cousin to Francis Scott Key.
 Their son, Philip Barton Key, Jr., served prior to the American Civil War as a member of the Louisiana House of Representatives for Lafourche Parish, Louisiana.
 He was educated in the law by his cousin Francis Scott Key.

 When Plater died on February 10, 1792, in the capital city of Annapolis, Maryland, his body was returned home and buried at Sotterley, on the banks of the Patuxent River in St. Mary's County.
 At least 93 slaves lived on the plantation at the time of the subject's death.
 The house is maintained and operated as a museum by a foundation created for that purpose.
 The property is on Route 245, just outside Hollywood, Maryland, and is open to visitors during the summer.